Like elite athletes, service bulls perform best when they’re in peak physical condition.

 4. Rotation policy

-Rotate your bull teams regularly (eg. every 48 hours) to help keep your bulls interested in the cows and to optimise their performance.
+Rotate your bull teams regularly (eg. every 48 hours) to help keep your bulls interested in the cows and to optimise their fertility.

-Leave them in the paddock, don’t let them onto the yard, avoid long walks on rough tracks, and don’t hassle them with the dogs.
+Prevention strategies are important: keep bulls in the paddock, don’t let them onto the yard, avoid long walks on rough tracks, and don’t hassle them with dogs.

 6. Safety first